 The first hurdles race took place at Belle Vue, Manchester at it's opening meeting on 24th July 1926 - won by Melksham Autocrat.

-The most famous race is the Grand National - won 03/10/17 by Razldazl Raidio trained by Ricky Holloway - (Central Park) first run in 1928 at the White City, until moved to Hall Green in 1985 and later to Wimbledon from 1999-2011 and Irish Grand National - (Shelbourne Park) previously held at Harrold's Cross.
+The two most famous races include the English Grand National - won 03/10/17 by Razldazl Raidio trained by Ricky Holloway - (Central Park) first run in 1928 at the White City, until moved to Hall Green in 1985 and later to Wimbledon from 1999-2011 and Irish Grand National - (Shelbourne Park).

 Other Important events include the Springbok - (CPark), Champion Hurdle first run at White City in 1927 - (Towcester), Jimmy Jupp National Hurdle - (Hove), Champions Night Hurdle - (Romford), Kent Champion Hurdle - (Crayford), Rockybay Munster Hurdle - (Curraheen Park) etc.